sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure-http-strict-transport-secuirty.md

 }
 HSTS-enabled web sites declare themselves accessible only via secure connections and for users to be able to direct their user agents to interact with given sites only over secure connections.
 This HSTS policy is declared by websites via the Strict-Transport-Security HTTP response header field.

-When HSTS is configured, the webserver sends the special HTTP response header called Strict-Transport-Security" to the client.
+When HSTS is configured, the webserver sends the special HTTP response header called "Strict-Transport-Security" to the client.
 This header includes the max-age attribute, which specifies a duration of time in seconds.
 Optionally, the directive 'includeSubdomains' can be included to indicate that this policy should apply to all sub-domains as well.
 After a browser receives this header over a secure HTTPS connection (without any certificate errors), the browser makes new requests to the application over secure HTTPS connections for the duration of time specified in the header.
 Any links to the server over insecure HTTP connections are automatically rewritten to HTTPS before the request is made.
 HSTS prevents a user from ignoring certificate errors, as it prevents the user from connecting to a website with an invalid certificate.

 Applications that do not utilize the "HTTP Strict-Transport-Security" policy are more susceptible to man-in-the-middle attacks via SSL stripping, which occurs when an attacker transparently downgrades a victim's communication with the server from HTTPS to HTTP.
 Once this is accomplished, the attacker gains the ability to view and potentially modify the victim's traffic, exposing sensitive information, and gaining access to unauthorized functionality.